dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/CurveTokenomics1.png)

-This looks fairly standard, however, let's notice how the initial supply of CRV was distributed:
+This looks fairly standard, but let's check how the initial supply of CRV was distributed:

 ![](assets/CurveTokenomics2.png)